Generative quantum eigensolver with constrained circuit-cutting overhead: Numerical studies

-We implement GQE with a transformer decoder of the GPT2 architecture~\cite{vaswani2017attention, radford2019language} following ref.~\cite{nakaji2024generative}.
-The transformer decoder is implemented using PyTorch~\cite{paszke2019pytorchimperativestylehighperformance}.
-As a target Hamiltonian, we use the Hamiltonian of the $\mathrm{BeH_2^{}}$ molecule in the sto-3g basis with a bond length of $2.1\text{\AA}$.
-Specifically, we use the dataset from ref.~\cite{Utkarsh2023Chemistry}.
-Our operator pool $G$ consists of the VQE ans\"atze that has been proposed in ref.~\cite{Anselmetti_2021} and are implemented in PennyLane~\cite{bergholm2022pennylaneautomaticdifferentiationhybrid} as \texttt{qml.DoubleExcitation} and \texttt{qml.SingleExcitation}.
-The rotation angles of these ans\"atze take values from $\{\pm 2^k_{}/160 \}_{k=1}^4$.
-As a result, the size of the operator pool is $L=1633$ including the identity operator.
-As the initial state on which the operators specified by $\vec{j}$ are applied, we use the Hartree-Fock state.
-When computing the loss function of DPO or its variants including P-DPO, we have to make a pair $(\vec{j}_w^{}, \vec{j}_l^{})$ of samples.
+When computing the loss function of DPO or P-DPO, we have to make a pair $(\vec{j}_w^{}, \vec{j}_l^{})$ of samples.
 As the pairing strategy, we adopt the best-vs-others proposed in ref.~\cite{minami2025generative}.
 We focus on the training phase from scratch, i.e, without the pre-training phase.
 The model $p_{\theta}^{}$ is randomly initialized.
-There is some arbitrariness in the choice of the reference model $p_{\mathrm{ref}}^{}$ in eq.~(\ref{eq:z}), particularly when the pre-training phase is absent.
+There is some arbitrariness in the choice of the reference model $p_{\mathrm{ref}}^{}$ in Eq.~(\ref{eq:z}), particularly when the pre-training phase is absent.
 We fix $p_{\mathrm{ref}}^{}$ to the randomly initialized model for $p_{\theta}^{}$ at the beginning of training and keep it constant throughout the training phase.
 We note that, when the pre-training phase is conducted before the training phase, it is natural to use the pre-trained model as the reference model.
-We use $\beta=0.1$ used in refs.~\cite{rafailov2024directpreferenceoptimizationlanguage,minami2025generative} unless noted otherwise.
-The temperature $T$ for temperature scaling is initially set high and gradually decreased as the iterations proceed.
-At iteration step $t$, we use $T=T_{\mathrm{initial}}^{}-(T_{\mathrm{initial}}^{}-T_{\mathrm{final}}^{})\times t/(N_{\mathrm{steps}^{}}-1)$, where $T_{\mathrm{initial}}^{}$ denotes the temperature at the beginning ($t=0$), $T_{\mathrm{final}}^{}$ denotes the temperature at the end ($t=N_{\mathrm{steps}^{}}-1$), and $N_{\mathrm{steps}^{}}$ denotes the total number of iterations.
-We set $T_{\mathrm{initial}}^{}=1.5$, $T_{\mathrm{final}}^{}=0.7$ and $N_{\mathrm{steps}^{}}=3000$.
-All executions of quantum circuits and calculations of the expectation values of the Hamiltonian are classically performed using PennyLane~\cite{bergholm2022pennylaneautomaticdifferentiationhybrid} \texttt{version 0.42.1} with lightning plugins~\cite{asadi2024}.
-These results contain neither statistical errors nor noise-related errors.
-Other relevant parameters including hyperparameters in the transformer decoder are summarized in Appendix~\ref{sec:appendix}.
+We use $\beta=0.1$ used in refs.~\cite{rafailov2024directpreferenceoptimizationlanguage,minami2025generative}.